 Robert Lengyel

-Robert Lengyel over 5 years ago
+Robert Lengyel almost 6 years ago

 Your article is grossly misleading.
 I have over 12 years ecommerce experience and the way you dismiss both PayPal Payments Standard or Express Checkout accounts for free is very troubling.
 We have used both for years, we ship goods all over the world and our largest order has been $26k and our smallest $19.00.
 We provide great customer service and I can not fault PayPl in over 12 years of experience with them.
 Please be more factual in your analysis.
 Your subjective comments stem from probably never having owned or managed any ecommerce businesses??
 Maybe start one up and then make more intelligent and factual comments.
 Regards Robert Lengyel B.Econ, MSc.